Texas – Saving For College in 2023

 Texas has its own state-operated 529 plan called Texas College Savings Plan.
 It is important to note that your child does not have to go to a TX college or university to use this savings account.
 529 plan funds can be used at any accredited college or university across the nation, including some K-12 private schools!

 Colleges and universities across the United States experienced increased operating costs of 2.5% in 2019.
 This most recent inflation figure was down slightly from the 2.9 percent increase in 2018 and 3.4 percent increase in 2017.
 These costs are forwarded directly to students in the form of higher tuition and living expenses.
 As these costs steadily rise every year, parents are investigating how to help offset these future higher education costs.

 These rising costs are hitting closer to home in Texas as well.
 Texas's higher education costs rose by 30.4% in just the last 10 years, ranking as the 32th highest state.

-The table below shows the average one-year costs in 2020 for different types of Texas colleges and universities.
+The table below shows the average one-year costs last year (2022) for different types of Texas colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|

 These costs rise every year.
 Rising tuition is a major driver of these increased higher education costs.
 Tuition at a 4-year university in TX rose 18% (ranked 23rd in the US), while a 2-year or trade school increased their tuition by 20 percent.